Inspiring Uganda’s future female pilots | Africanews

 More women are joining the industry but the idea of ladies in the cockpit still startles many despite the fact that over the years, the number of female aviators onboard has increased.
 While the demand is growing, statistics show that women account for just 9 percent of pilots globally.

-“Long time ago it used to be only boys coming to flying school, ladies were not looked at as if they are confident enough and capable of flying airplanes but today with affirmative action in, we have found ladies capable of flying aero plane,” explained Chris Sentabile, a flight instructor.
+“Long time ago it used to be only boys coming to flying school, ladies were not looked at as if they are confident enough and capable of flying airplanes but today with affirmative action in, we have found ladies capable of flying airplanes,” explained Chris Sentabile, a flight instructor.

 With over 250 hours logged, Monica’s dream is to serve with the police air wing.